The Best Winter Beers for 2026

 Russian imperial stout in a goblet

 Often referred to as the king of stouts, Russian imperial stouts were created in the nineteenth century by brewers looking to curry favor with Catherine the Great of Russia.
-These beers are top-fermenting ales with high alcohol content, low levels of carbonation, and toasted, malty flavors.
+These beers are top-fermenting ales with high alcohol content, moderate carbonation, and toasted, malty flavors.

 Most Russian imperial stouts also feature notes of dark fruit and little to no hop character.
 Try serving these hearty brews alongside oysters, chocolate, and soft cheeses.